IEP Behavior Documentation Checklist: What to Bring to the Annual Review

 "I do not have formal data on that specific issue right now."
 Then, offer a solution.

-"I will begin tracking that behaviour tomorrow and send you an update next week."
-Notice the British spelling of behaviour there.
+"I will begin tracking that behavior tomorrow and send you an update next week."

 The IEP process is universal.
 If you need a system for tracking, learn how to track student behavior data before your next meeting.